Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 Imaging Tests

-CT, PET scans, or X-rays demonstrate the location and the size of the cancerous body.
-Those are staging tests for treatment purposes.
+CT, PET scans, or X-rays show the location and size of the cancer.
+These are staging tests for treatment planning.

 05